 Using essential oils in the bath can be a deeply relaxing and nurturing experience.
 One important point to be aware of is that the oils must be diluted before you add them, this is because they are very potent and can irritate the skin in their neat form.
 I have heard many stories from clients who have sprinkled drops of oil straight into the bath and experienced anything from tingling sensations to nasty skin reactions, even unable to use that particular oil again, after developing sensitivity.
 So, even though you may be adding the drops of oil to an entire bath full of water the drops do not actually mix with water (because they are hydrophobic), and will stay in droplets on the surface of the water, clinging to your skin as you enter, which is just like putting neat oil onto your skin.

-To dilute the oil you must mix it with carrier oil / vegetable oil, a tea spoon of olive oil would work just fine (see ‘A list of Carrier Oils & their Uses’ for more options).
+To dilute the oil you must mix it with a carrier oil or vegetable oil, a tea spoon of olive oil would work just fine (Click here for more carrier oil options).
 To make it easier to prepare I often pour a tea spoon of olive oil into an egg cup add and then add the essential oils to this.
-I would suggest adding between 3 and 12 drops of essential oil depending on the oils you use and how strong you want the scent/blend.
+I would suggest adding between 1 and 9 drops of essential oil depending on the oils you use and how strong you want the scent/blend.
 To start with, you could use 6 drops of lavender.
-You can use more than one oil, but keep the total number of drops of the oils combined between 3 and 12.
-So you may like to mix 4 drops of Orange with your 6 drops of Lavender and perhaps a further 2 drops of Black Pepper (so 12 in total).
+You can use more than one oil, but keep the total number of drops of the oils combined between 1 and 9.
+So you may like to mix 2 drops of Orange with your 6 drops of Lavender and perhaps a drop of Black Pepper (so 9 in total).
 This would make a relaxing, warming bath blend, great for aches and pains at the end of the day.
 Give the mixture a little stir so the essential oils are evenly blended in the olive oil.

-Now your bath blend is ready.
-Wait until the bath is run and at the appropriate temperature for you and that everything else is prepared, e.g. towels warmed, candles lit etc. (how ever you like to set the scene).
+Now that your blend is ready – WAIT! – until the bath is run, the temperature appropriate for you and everything else is prepared, e.g. towels warmed, candles lit etc. (how ever you like to set the scene).
 Just before you’re ready to step in, pour the oil blend into the bath and give it a little swoosh to help it disperse, then lay back and enjoy.
 Adding them at this moment ensures you enjoy all the wonderful benefits of the oil especially the scent.
 If you were to add them as you start running the water (as I would with bath bubbles) the heat and steam created would evaporate a lot of the oil and by the time you lay in the water there would be little left to appreciate.
 After bathing notice how nourished your skin feels, just a tea spoon of oil manages to envelope your whole body leaving it soft and smooth.

 Simple Bath Blend Recipe: